 Philip Marshall QC

-“One of the Bar’s most successful silks”, Philip Marshall QC is a senior commercial and chancery silk who specialises in complex commercial disputes and commercial fraud, particularly international fraud.
-He continues to be involved in a number of high-profile matters and is “selected for very sophisticated cases”.
-In 2009 he was authorised to sit as Deputy High Court Judge (Chancery and Queen’s Bench Division) and regularly acts and advises in several overseas jurisdictions including the British Virgin Islands, Bermuda and Hong Kong.
+‘One of the Bar’s most successful silks’, Philip Marshall QC is a senior commercial and chancery silk who specialises in complex commercial disputes and commercial fraud, particularly international fraud.
+He continues to be involved in a number of high-profile matters and is ‘selected for very sophisticated cases’.
+In 2009 he was authorised to sit as Deputy High Court Judge (Chancery and Queen’s Bench Division) and regularly acts and advises in several overseas jurisdictions, including the British Virgin Islands, Bermuda and Hong Kong.
 He is called to the Bar of the British Virgin Islands.
-Philip is classified in Chambers & Partners as one of “the Stars at the Bar” and is recommended in 8 different practice areas.
-He is a Legal Commentator for the BBC, ITV and Sky News and was The Times ‘Lawyer of the week’ for work on a major fraud case.
-Significant cases include Emmerson International v Renova Industries; Raj Al Khamah Investment Authority v Bedfort & Ors; Orb v Ruhan & Ors; Mazey Properties v Harris; Constantin Medien v Ecclestone; Aeroflot v Berezovsky; and JSC BTA Bank v Ablyazov.
+Philip is classified in Chambers & Partners as one of ‘the Stars at the Bar’ and is recommended in eight different practice areas.
+He is a legal commentator for the BBC, ITV and Sky News and was The Times ‘Lawyer of the week’ for work on a major fraud case.
+Significant cases include Emmerson International v Renova Industries; Raj Al Khamah Investment Authority v Bedfort & ors; Orb v Ruhan & ors; Mazey Properties v Harris; Constantin Medien v Ecclestone; Aeroflot v Berezovsky; and JSC BTA Bank v Ablyazov.
 Philip has acted for claimants in a number of group clams including the RBS Rights Issue litigation and in respect of the Tesco accounting scandal.

 Partner, Norton Rose Fullbright